 Associate Professor of Instruction in Legal Studies

-Thematic Field(s): Political and Policy History
+Thematic Field(s): Legal and Criminal History

 Principal Research Interest(s): American Legal History